PiotrDuma/documentationService/README.md

 Web application MVP(model-view-presenter) with Vaadin14 and SpringBoot2.

 Custom web application for planning and storing documentation in farm buisness.
 Project was created to learn web application structure based on Spring5.
-There were used many different layers to exchange data, until entity/model class, through dao and service to controller/presenter later.
+There were used many different layers to exchange data, until entity/model class, through dao and service to controller/presenter layer.

 Used technologies: